 The supporting statement recognises habitat loss and degradation as primary threats to the hippopotamus, along with illegal and unregulated hunting for meat and ivory (canine teeth).
 Reduced freshwater availability can lead to higher rates of disease transmission and territorial conflicts, while droughts can lead to starvation.
 Habitat loss is said to be causing population fragmentation, and small, isolated populations are becoming confined to protected areas.
 Other threats identified in the supporting statement are residential and commercial development; agriculture and aquaculture; hunting and trapping; human intrusions and disturbance through war, civil unrest and military exercise; natural system modifications such as through dams and water management and use; and climate change and severe weather including droughts.
-The proponents note that "ten hippopotamus range States report growing numbers of hippopotamus-human conflicts, which can result in hippopotamus mortality, and the displacement of animals from protected areas increases the likelihood of human-hippopotamus interaction and therefore conflict."
+The proponents note that "ten hippopotamus mortality, and the displacement of animals from protected areas increases the likelihood of human-hippopotamus interaction and therefore conflict."

 The proponents reference a 1994 assessment by TRAFFIC, that reported that illegal trade in Hippopotamus ivory increased sharply following the international elephant ivory ban in 1989.
-However, they did not refer to a more recent study by Moneron and Drinkwater (2021)2n, which, using the same conversion factors as in the supporting statement, estimated that the offtake from the population was a total of 13,491 animals between 2009 and 2018, which equates to approximately 1,349 animals annually.
+However, they did not refer to a more recent study by Moneron and Drinkwater (2021)1", which, using the same conversion factors as in the supporting statement, estimated that the offtake from the population was a total of 13,491 animals between 2009 and 2018, which equates to approximately 1,349 animals annually.
 Based on the current population estimates of 130,000-145,000 animals this represented approximately one per cent of the population annually.